A Guide for Facilities:

 What to do if a complaint is filed against you

 The New York State Department of Motor Vehicles regulates all repair shops, inspection stations, dealers, vehicle dismantlers and other related businesses in NYS.
 To legally operate as such a business, you must register with DMV.
 Once your application is approved you will receive a certificate from DMV.
-You will also receive a copy of the Commissioner's Regulations that pertain to your type of business.
+A copy of the Commissioner's Regulations that pertain to your type of business may be found on the DMV web site at dmv.ny.gov.
 They will explain your responsibilities to consumers.
 You must follow all consumer protection laws and regulations.

 DMV advises all consumers who have a complaint against a dealer, inspection station, repair shop, or dismantler to make an attempt to resolve their complaint with the business manager.
 If they are not successful, they are advised to contact the DMV Consumer & Facilities Services Complaint Unit.